How to Increase Club Head Speed

 3. Rotation

 When it comes to increasing your swing speed, these are all of the choices you have to work with.
-Most golfers, I see trying to increase their swing speed focus primarily on rotation.
-That's because the pundits on TV will have you believe that if you simply spin your shoulders as fast as you can or rotate your hips as fast as you can you're going to swing the club head faster.
+Most golfers I see trying to increase their swing speed focus primarily on rotation.
+That's because the pundits on TV will have you believe that if you simply spin your shoulders as fast as you can or rotate your hips as fast as you can, you're going to swing the club head faster.
 However, I have proved time and time again that is not true.
-In fact rotating faster actually tends to have the opposite effect on club head speed.
+In fact, rotating faster actually tends to have the opposite effect on club head speed.
 That's because you create centripetal force too early in the golf swing.
-The result of centripetal force is centrifugal force.
-Centrifugal force actually causes you to throw the club head away and lose lag.
+The result of centripetal force is centrifugal force, which actually causes you to throw the club head away and lose lag in the golf swing.

 Now I've done tons of golf instruction videos on how to increase lag in the golf swing if you haven't seen them.
 Here's a quick list of just a few of them below:

-These golf instruction videos are guaranteed to help you increase your lag and as long as you release that lag at the right time it will increase your club head speed.
+These golf instruction videos are guaranteed to help you increase your swing lag and, as long as you release that lag at the right time, it will increase your club head speed.
 How do you release the golf club at the correct time?
 Great question.
-Well as luck would have it I've done many golf instruction videos on how to release the golf club as well.
-If you haven't seen those here's a quick list of a few them below as well:
+Well, as luck would have it, I've done many golf instruction videos on how to release the golf club properly as well.
+If you haven't seen those, here's a quick list of a few of them below:

-As you will learn in these videos, the release is truly a passive motion in the Rotary Golf Swing.
-You don't really have to do anything in order to get the golf club to release properly as long as you are following the RotarySwing fundamentals.
+As you will learn in these videos, the release is truly a passive motion in a properly sequenced golf swing.
+You don't really have to do anything in order to get the golf club to release properly as long as you are following sound swing fundamentals.
 The golf club will actually release for you at the right time without you having to try and time it.
-This is another critical aspect of not only the Rotary Golf Swing, but how to increase swing speed in general.
+This is another critical aspect of not only a great golf swing, but how to increase swing speed in general.
 You don't want to be trying to time the release of the golf club by actively using your hands.
-The precise timing required for a proper release is impossible for the human brain to time consistently.
-You no doubt know this because you struggled with golf your entire life by trying to overuser your hands like most amateur golfers!
+The precise timing required for a proper release is impossible for the human brain to manage consistently — and you no doubt know this because you've struggled by trying to overuse your hands like most amateur golfers do.

 Another Source to Increase Swing Speed

-However, just by increasing the shaft length of your club is not going to necessarily make you a great ball striker.
+However, simply increasing the shaft length of your club is not going to necessarily make you a great ball striker.
 There is a point of diminishing returns with the driver.
-At some point, as the shaft gets too long it becomes very difficult to control.
-So hitting the golf ball long ways into the woods doesn't really help us with our objective of hitting the golf ball over 300 yards.
-Not to mention that the driver will become unwieldy because of the weight of the club head.
-It is not designed to be swung on a 50 inch shaft.
+At some point, as the shaft gets too long it becomes very difficult to control — and hitting the golf ball long ways into the woods doesn't help with the objective of hitting the golf ball over 300 yards.
+The driver is simply not designed to be swung on a 50-inch shaft.

 Great question!
-We recruit that muscle mass by making a wide turn during the backswing by keeping the club and our arms very wide.
-By not folding your right arm early in the backswing like so many amateur golfers do, it will force your body to rotate more from the core in order to continue moving the club.
-As you rotate your body from the midsection in order to move the club rather than relying on your arms and hands, you are recruiting more muscle fiber than you normally would in your backswing.
-This is a big part of what I'm talking about when I say that I want you to use the big muscles in your body to swing the golf club.
-Not only will using these muscles help you swing the club head faster, but it will also help you sequence the downswing properly.
+We recruit that muscle mass by making a wide turn during the backswing while keeping the club and our arms very wide.
+By not folding your trail arm early in the backswing — as so many amateur golfers do — it forces your body to rotate more from the core in order to continue moving the club.
+As you rotate from the midsection rather than relying on your arms and hands, you are recruiting far more muscle fiber than you normally would in your backswing.
+This is a big part of what using the big muscles to swing the golf club means.
+Not only will using these muscles help you swing the club head faster, but it will also help you sequence the downswing transition properly.
+The GOAT Drill system trains exactly this pattern — building the wide, loaded backswing position that elite players use to generate effortless power without overworking the trail arm.

-So if you want to increase your club head speed you really just learned how to do it.
-You need the proper amount of leverage, width and rotation in your golf swing.
-And as you continue to work on these fundamentals in these videos that I've given you you will increase your swing speed.
+So if you want to increase your club head speed, you now know exactly how to do it.
+You need the proper amount of leverage, swing width, and rotation in your golf swing.
+As you continue to work on these fundamentals using the videos and drills above, you will increase your swing speed.
+Elite players and the GOAT Model all demonstrate that effortless-looking power comes from correct sequencing — not from swinging harder.

 Now, check out this golf instruction video that will give you another secret to increasing your club head speed: